 - Having personal excellence, being proud and self-disciplined.

-During the initial stages of the RAF selection process you will be required to sit what is called the Airman/Airwoman Selection Test or AST as it is otherwise called.
+THE RAF AIRMAN TESTDuring the initial stages of the RAF recruitment process you will be required to sit what is called the Airman/Airwoman Selection Test or AST as it is otherwise called.
 It consists of a number of different aptitude tests, which are designed to assess which careers in the RAF you are most suited to.
-There are many different career opportunities available and each one requires a different level of skill.
+There are many different RAF career based opportunities available and each one requires a different level of skill.
 The AST consists of seven timed multiple choice aptitude tests as follows:

 - A verbal reasoning test (15 minutes to answer 20 questions);